“What have I done??”

 A huge part of learning to read is being read to often.
 I have definitely seen a correlation with my own kids: the more I read to them as a child, the easier time they had when it came to learning to read.

 Feel free to read whatever books spark their interest.
+You can even try graphic novels for early readers.
 Keep reading a fun and enjoyable experience for them and they’re much more likely to turn into life-long readers.

 6. Hands-On Activities

 Next on our list of tips for homeschooling Kindergarten is to include lots of hands-on activities.
 At this age, kids learn best by being active participants.

 When they can involve their bodies in an activity, they focus better, learn faster, and better retain the information.
 It’s also a really good way to help keep them engaged in the learning process.

 Hands-on activities also help really develop their fine and gross motor skills.
 Fine motor skills are necessary for handwriting, cutting with scissors, typing, using the computer, and skills like that.

 These are all things that children need to develop as they learn to communicate out in the bigger world.